erhopf/camp2019/pages/javascript.md

 nav_exclude: true
 ---

-*Note: Not sure if I'm going to keep this section.*

 # Introduction

 This application relies on Javascript and jQuery to hit our Flask app and handle the responses.
-In this section, we're going to look more closely at the code in `main.js`, specifically the Ajax and XHR requests.
+This section shows how each of the web services that we've created are called using XHR and AJAX, and how we've introduced some interactivity, like automatically choosing a voice based on the language selected by the user.

 ## Calling the translate-text route